How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 Prerequisites

-• You can use ffmpeg 6.x (installation reference: this Qiita article)
+• ffmpeg 6.x is available (installation reference: this Qiita article)

-• Main target is MP3, but the same approach mostly applies to AAC/WAV/FLAC
+• The examples mainly target MP3, but the same ideas mostly apply to AAC, WAV, and FLAC

-• Commands are written so they are easy to read in both PowerShell and bash
+• The commands are written in a style that is easy to read in both PowerShell and bash

-LUFS reference chart: 0 LUFS as max, YouTube/Spotify around -14 LUFS, podcast around -16 LUFS, TV around -23 LUFS.
+LUFS reference chart showing practical targets: YouTube and Spotify around -14 LUFS, podcast around -16 LUFS, and TV broadcast around -23 LUFS.

 ffmpeg -i input.mp3 \